 - No MPS-HI L1b data prior to declaration of Provisional Maturity should be used.
 NCEI will reprocess and release the early mission data using the Provisional Maturity algorithm and lookup tables. - 2.
-Pitch angles are not yet available since the GOES-16 Magnetometer data have not yet reached Provisional Maturity.

-- 3. Electron telescope 2 exhibited unusually high levels of noise through early April.
-Since then, its behavior has been stable and consistent with the other telescopes, but this is a watch item. - 4.
-Preliminary cross-comparisons among the MPS-HI telescopes using one month of data indicate scale factors ranging from <1% to >50% depending on the energy, species and telescope.
+Pitch angles are not yet available since the GOES-17 Magnetometer data have not yet reached Provisional Maturity. - 3.
+Preliminary cross-comparisons among the MPS-HI electron telescopes using three months of data give scale factors ranging from 0.82 to 1.22 depending on the energy and telescope.
+These scale factors have not been applied to the data and will be revised following the application of this cross-comparison method to a longer period of data. - 4.
+Preliminary cross-comparisons among the MPS-HI proton telescopes using three months of data give scale factors ranging from 0.73 to 2.56 depending on the energy and telescope.
+Some of these differences may be due to the finite gyroradii effects of the protons, particularly at higher energies, which has not been accounted for in the present analysis.
 These scale factors have not been applied to the data and will be revised following the application of an improved cross-comparison method to a longer period of data. - 5.
-Preliminary comparisons between >2 MeV electron fluxes observed by GOES-16 MPS-HI and GOES-13 EPEAD indicate reasonable agreement.
-Remaining differences may be due to the much larger field-of-view on GOES-13; a quantitative evaluation of this effect is planned. - 6.
-Preliminary comparisons between GOES-16 MPS-HI electrons and GOES-13 MAGED electrons generally indicate good agreement, with some discrepancies, particularly between the lowest energy channels.
+Preliminary comparisons between >2 MeV electron fluxes observed by GOES-17 MPS-HI and GOES-14 EPEAD indicate reasonable agreement.
+Remaining differences may be due to the much larger field-of-view on GOES-14; a quantitative evaluation of this effect is planned.
+Preliminary comparisons between >2 MeV electron fluxes observed by GOES-16 and -17 MPS-HI during the same period indicate excellent agreement. - 6.
+Preliminary comparisons between GOES-17 MPS-HI electrons and GOES-14 MAGED electrons generally indicate good agreement, with some discrepancies, particularly between the lowest energy channels.
 The reasons for these discrepancies are being investigated. - 7.
-Preliminary comparisons between GOES-16 MPS-HI protons and GOES-13 MAGPD protons indicate that MAGPD fluxes are a factor of 2-3 too low.
+Preliminary comparisons between GOES-17 MPS-HI protons and GOES-14 MAGPD protons indicate that MAGPD fluxes are a factor of 2-3 too low.
+GOES-16 MPS-HI protons are low with respect to GOES-17 measurements by a similar factor.
 The reasons for these discrepancies are being investigated.
-GOES-13 has been on-orbit since June 2006, i.e. over eleven years, so radiation damage may be a factor. - 8.
-Solar proton observations above 3.2 MeV (channels P10 and P11) are at least a factor of 2 lower than GOES-13 and -15 EPEAD observations.
-The reasons for these discrepancies are being investigated. - 9.
-Comparisons between particle detectors with different energy channels must carefully estimate the effective energies of the channels.
+GOES-14 has been on-orbit since June 2009, i.e. nine years at the time of comparison, so radiation damage may be a factor. - 8.
+Solar proton observations by GOES-17 MPS-HI could not be evaluated due to the lack of a SEP event since launch. - Comparisons between particle detectors with different energy channels must include careful estimation of the effective energies of the channels.
 The broader the channels, the more sensitive such estimates are to assumptions.

-Contact for further information: Kathryn Mozer at Kathryn.Mozer@noaa.gov.
+Contact for further information: OSPO User Services at SPSD.UserServices@noaa.gov